aVadim483/fast-excel-reader/README.md

 // Open XLSX-file
 $excel = Excel::open($file);
-// Read all values as a flat array
+// Read all values as a flat array from current sheet
 $result = $excel->readCells();
 ```
 You will get this array: